miker2049/midigrid/README.md

 ## two page mode

-This script aims to emulate a 128 (16x8) grid by spreading a virtual grid buffer over two grid pages that you can toggle with auxiliary buttons
+This script aims to emulate a 128 (16x8) grid by spreading a virtual grid buffer over two grid pages that you can toggle with auxiliary buttons surprisingly this works quite well for the vast majority of scripts if modifier keys are on the second page having the modifier key held down when switching pages will keep it held down allowing it to be used across both sides of the grid.

 <a id="orgd95a7df"></a>